manish-1305/car_price_prediction/README.md

 # Car Selling Price - Predictive Analysis

-This is a Machile learing project where the model predicts the selling price of the used cars.I used random forest to build the model,
+This is a Machine learning project where the model predicts the selling price of the used cars.I used random forest to build the model,

 The data set is taken form kaggle which contains info from Cardheko site